 Treat Them With Respect

-If parents want to be respected by their kids, they should also respect them.
+If you want to be respected by your kids, you should also respect them.
 Children must be given the same respect as anyone, which includes parents, family, and friends.
-Parents must talk politely, treat them kindly, and pay attention when their child talks to them.
-Parents must strive to please their kids whenever that is possible.
+You must talk politely, treat them kindly, and pay attention when you child talks to you.
+Folks must strive to please their kids whenever that is possible.
 They will treat other people the way parents are handling them, and their relationship with their children is their foundation for relationships among others as well.